rust-stuco/lectures/week4/slides.md

 * We introduced them back in week 2, but now we'll look at them in more depth
 * New Rust programmers may be confused by:
     * `String`'s internal UTF-8 encoding
-    * Rust's prevention of possible logical errors from misunderstanding the encoding
+    * Rust's prevention of possible logical errors from the encoding
     * Strings are not as simple as they may initially seem